malamud3/eventMang5/README.md

 Gatherly is a mobile application built with React Native and FireBase that aims to simplify event planning, enabling users to effortlessly plan events, connect with friends, and manage RSVPs.
 ![Alt text](./GoogleView.png)
+# Project Overview

+This project was undertaken as part of academic coursework to learn the skills needed for App Store Optimization (ASO).
+ASO is the process of improving the visibility of a mobile app in an app store, such as Google Play or the Apple App Store.
+This involves techniques to increase an app's ranking, downloads, and user engagement.

+To learn more about this academic work, [visit this link](https://www.canva.com/design/DAF7t740f3k/DLkmjUmb0fVqkJ4WXrxzLw/edit?utm_content=DAF7t740f3k&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) or refer to the relevant course materials.

 ## Features